axant/tgapp-fbauth/README.rst

         The ``scope`` parameter is the permissions that the application will ask to facebook.
         By default those are only user data and email.

+        The ``size`` parameter can be used to choose size of facebook login button.
+You can use : small, medium, large or xlarge.

 Available Hooks
 ----------------------